DMontgomery40/dahua-day-night-switcher/README.md

 - Keep the window open (minimize it if you want)

 **Option 2: Automatic Start** (Recommended)
-- Run `setup_autostart.bat` once to create a Windows Task Scheduler entry
+- Choose "Yes" when ASKED during the first-time setup (START_HERE will create a Task Scheduler entry for you)
-- The automation will then launch automatically every time you log in
+- Nothing else to configure—your PC login will launch the automation automatically

 ## Making it Run Automatically

 To make the program start automatically when Windows starts:

-1. Double-click `setup_autostart.bat` and follow the prompts.
+1. Double-click `START_HERE.bat` and follow the prompts.
+When asked "start automatically?" choose **Y**.
 2. That's it!
 You can reboot now to test, or just run `run_camera_automation.bat` once to start immediately.

 ## Troubleshooting